MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

   If you need to use centralized provisioning processes, ensure that the availability requirements of the dependencies are fully aligned with mission-critical requirements.
 Central teams must provide transparency so that holistic operationalization of the end-to-end application is achieved.

 - Dedicate a proportion of engineering capacity during each sprint to driving fundamental platform improvements and bolstering reliability.
-We recommend that you allocate 20-40 percent of capacity.
+We recommend that you allocate 20-40 percent of capacity to these improvements.

 - Develop common engineering criteria, reference architectures, and libraries that are aligned with core [design principles](mission-critical-design-principles.md).
 Enforce a consistent baseline configuration for reliability, security, and operations via a policy-driven approach that uses Azure Policy.

   You can also use the common engineering criteria and associated artifacts, like Azure policies and Terraform resources for common design patterns, across other workloads within your organization's broader application ecosystem.

-- Apply a zero-trust model within critical application environments.
+- Apply a zero-trust model in critical application environments.
 Use technologies like Azure AD Privileged Identity Management to ensure that operations are consistent and occur only through CI/CD processes or automated operational procedures.

   Team members shouldn't have standing write access to any environment.
-You might make exceptions in development environments to enable easier testing and debugging.
+You might want to make exceptions in development environments to enable easier testing and debugging.

 - Define emergency processes for just-in-time access to production environments.
 Ensure that break glass accounts exist in case of serious problems with the authentication provider.